LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 * Issue 47408: Filter units in bulk update to match sample type display units
+* Issue 47408: Coalesce and check for updates using the display values for amounts and units

 ### version 2.312.0
 *Released*: 21 March 2023